Men's Tennis:

 Full list of singles winners, year by year, of the Madrid Open for men, including champions, runner-ups and finals results of each tournament edition.

-The Madrid Open has crowned its men's singles champion in 22 editions, in which a total of 11 players have won at least one title.
-The first champion was Andre Agassi in 2002 and the most recent was Andrey Rublev in 2024.
+The Madrid Open has crowned its men's singles champion in 23 editions, in which a total of 12 players have won at least one title.
+The first champion was Andre Agassi in 2002 and the most recent was Casper Ruud in 2025.

-Carlos Alcaraz won 2 of the last 5 titles, while in the last 10 editions, 6 players have won the title: Carlos Alcaraz (2), Novak Djokovic (2), Rafael Nadal (2), Alexander Zverev (2), Andy Murray and Andrey Rublev.
+Carlos Alcaraz won 2 of the last 5 titles, while in the last 10 editions, 7 players have won the title: Carlos Alcaraz (2), Novak Djokovic (2), Alexander Zverev (2), Andy Murray, Rafael Nadal, Andrey Rublev and Casper Ruud.

 Among the players that won titles, the most successful in the Madrid Open is Rafael Nadal with 5 trophies.